-&lt;sup>5 The poverty line in the United States was established in the 1960s and has been updated each year thereafter by changes in the CPI.
+5 The poverty line in the U.S. was established in the 1960s and has been updated each year thereafter by changes in the CPI.
 Thus, in real terms it measures a constant standard of living and so is useful in making comparisons over time.
 It varies by household size, but is common across states.
 Pre-tax income, not including in-kind transfers such as food stamps and health insurance, is used in computing poverty rates.

-&lt;sup>6 While the production function approach, such as we take here, emphasizes the determinants of production rather than income, we use county income as our dependent variable in the empirical analysis due to data availability.
-A potential drawback to this, of course, is that many people work in one county and live in another.
-While our Census data include income earned by residents of a county, the Regional Economic Information System (REIS) data from the Bureau of Commerce, which are available for the later part of our sample, measure income earned in a county by residents and non-residents; for 2000, the correlation between the two measures is 0.91.
+6 While the production function approach, such as we take here, emphasizes the determinants of production rather than income, we use county income as our dependent variable in the empirical analysis due to data availability.
+A potential drawback to this, of course, is that at the county level, many people may work in one county and live in another.
+While our Census data include income earned by residents of a county, the Regional Economic Information System (REIS) data from the Bureau of Commerce, which is available for the later part of our sample, measure income earned in a county by residents and non-residents; for 2000, the correlation between the two measures is 0.91.